YaZOUU/YaZOUU/README.md

 - 🤔 I’m looking for help with PHP
 - 💬 Ask me about anything i can answer
 - 📫 How to reach me: Twitter
-- ⚡ Fun fact: I like the wikknend
+- ⚡ Fun fact: I like the OTO website